o1-labs/docs2/docs/zkapps/o1js/interact-with-mina.md

 await tx.prove(); // this might take a while
 ```

-This example code include two new operations:
+There are two new operations here:

-- `MyContract.compile()` creates prover and verification keys from your smart contract.
-You must create the keys before you can create any proofs.
+- `MyContract.compile()` creates prover and verification keys from your smart contract.[^1] You need to do this before you can create any proofs!
+- `tx.prove()` goes through your transaction, and creates proofs for all the account updates that came from method calls.

-  - The name `compile()` is a metaphor for what this function does: creating prover and verifier functions from your code.
+[^1]: The name `compile()` is a metaphor for what this function does: creating prover and verifier functions from your code.
 It doesn't refer to literal "compilation" of JS into a circuit representation.
 The circuit representation of your code is created by _executing_ it, not by compiling it.
 Also, the prover function still includes the execution of your JS code as one step.

-- `tx.prove()` goes through your transaction and creates proofs for all the account updates that came from method calls.

-Both of these heavy cryptographic operations can take between a few seconds and a few minutes, depending on the amount of logic you're proving and on how fast your machine is.
+Both of these are heavy cryptographic operations and can take between a few seconds and a few minutes, depending on the amount of logic you're proving and on how fast your machine is.
 If you print the transaction again with `tx.toPretty()`, it now has the proof as a base64 string inside the `authorization` field:

 ```ts
 [